Essential Otley Run Infocopy-link-to-section

 Before its conception as a pub, The Dry Dock was a gravel barge called “Lambda” which was moved to its current spot opposite Leeds Metropolitan University in December 1993.

 The do a pretty good selection of food, but it is unlikely you will get here before the kitchen closes.
 And at this point in the evening it also isn’t worth mentioning the rum and cocktails they do.
-We suggest you stick to what you have been having previously.
-And some water?
+Bask in the winners triumph – not everyone makes it this far!

 More Info on The Dry Dock

 If you and a few of your group have made it this far, good job!
-You have got yourself right into the Leeds city centre.
-The town is your oyster.
+You have got yourself (somehow!?) into Leeds city centre.
+The world is yours.
 Maybe head around to the Uni Union if there is an event on.
-If the line at Pryzm isnt too long it might be worth checking that out.
-Cheap drinks and a good dance!
+If the line at Pryzm isn’t too long it might be worth checking that out – cheap drinks and a good dance!

 Costumes and Picking a Themecopy-link-to-section